 - 7. After each subsequent pass and for each piece of compaction equipment used, a test is taken at each location, recorded and then averaged to produce the density value for that pass. - 8.
-Continue the compaction and testing cycle until there is a pass with less than 16 kg/m (1 lb/ft) increase in the average dry density of the test locations; and a second consecutive pass with less than 16 kg/m (1 lb/ft) increase in the average density of the test locations. - 9.
+Continue the compaction and testing cycle until there is a pass with less than 16 kg/m3 (1 lb/ft3) increase in the average dry density of the test locations; and a second consecutive pass with less than 16 kg/m3 (1 lb/ft3) increase in the average density of the test locations. - 9.
 Select ten random locations on the completed control strip, and test by averaging two one minute readings or one four minute reading, at each location in accordance with ATM 213.
 Average the results from the ten locations and this value will be the relative standard dry density for this material.
 Tests shall be performed in direct transmission mode when practicable.